Skip to main content

 Call a Pro If...

-• You smell gas near your water heater (leave immediately and call 911)
+• You smell gas near your water heater (leave immediately and call 911 before anything else)

-• The pilot light won't stay lit after multiple attempts
+• The pilot light will not stay lit after multiple relight attempts (almost always a failed thermocouple or gas valve)

-• The water heater is more than 8-10 years old and never been serviced
+• The water heater is more than 8 to 10 years old in Phoenix water and has never been flushed or had its anode rod inspected

-• You see water pooling around the base of the unit
+• You see water pooling at the base of the unit (sediment buildup may have cracked the tank, or the T&P valve is discharging)